Coneja-Chibi/The-HawThorne-Directives/readme.md

 Prose style filters.
 If Directors are *who* writes and Lenses are *what state they're in*, Affinities are *what tradition of writing shaped them.*

 19 available.
 Each contains anchor passages — short prose samples demonstrating the style — and CoT annotations explaining the underlying technique.
 The AI doesn't receive a label.
 It receives examples and learns the method.
+(Each of these is based on a different primary author; without every directly saying said authors name.
+Let's the model infer.
+Thank you Agent Junigiri.
+Your work with this foundation was invaluable.)

 <details>
 <summary>Full Affinity Registry</summary>